Last Updated on 10/01/2026

 Anchor text is the text that links to a website.
 It provides context for the link and helps search engines understand the relationship between the linking and linked pages.

-Website traffic analysis provides a comprehensive understanding of how link building affects the website’s overall performance and visibility.
+Website traffic analysis provides a comprehensive view of how link building affects overall performance and visibility.
 Here are some of the key metrics to track:

 a.
 Unique visitors: The number of unique visitors to a website indicates its popularity.
-A higher percentage of unique visitors suggests that the website is drawing the correct type of traffic, which is encouraging.
+A higher percentage of unique visitors suggests the website is attracting the right type of traffic, which is encouraging.

 b.
 Page views: The number of pages visitors view indicates the website’s engagement level.
 A high number of page views suggests that visitors find the content valuable and spend time on the site.

 c.
 Bounce rate: The bounce rate is the percentage of visitors who leave a website after only visiting one page.
-A high bounce rate can indicate that the website is not providing the information visitors are looking for or that the content is not engaging enough to keep visitors on the site.
+A high bounce rate can indicate that the website is not providing the information visitors are seeking or that the content is not engaging enough to keep them on the site.

 d.
 Time on site: Visitors’ average time on a website indicates engagement and interest.
 A high average time on site suggests visitors find the content valuable and explore the site.